 API concurrency rate limits protect your applications and services built on Deepgram from abuse or failure.

-Concurrency limits define the maximum number of simultaneous API requests you can make.
-Understanding these limits is crucial for applications that require high throughput.
+API Concurrency limits are associated to your Deepgram project, not your API key.
+They define the maximum number of simultaneous API requests allowed at any given time.
+Understanding these limits is essential for building high-throughput applications and avoiding request throttling.

 For information on Deepgram’s Concurrency Rate Limits, refer to our API Rate Limits Documentation.